 It doesn’t matter who you are, life is filled with stressors.
 But in early recovery, stress can easily become overwhelming and make you feel like you’re spiraling out of control.
 Both a relapse trigger and a warning sign, stress is one of the most common reasons for relapse and one of the first things to watch out for.

 Instead of falling into the negative cycle of using drugs or alcohol to deal with your stress, here are seven tips to help you handle stress in early recovery.
-If you or someone you love is addicted to drugs or alcohol and ready for help, call 800-654-0987 today to talk to someone who can get you on the road to recovery.

 Pay Attention to Your Body

 Stress manifests itself in the body in all sorts of ways: headaches, muscle tension, neck and back pain, stomach aches, chest pain, rapid heartbeat, fatigue, appetite changes, and memory problems are just a few ways that your body’s showing you that your stress levels are getting too high.
 When stress starts impacting you physically, it’s time to step back and reevaluate what you can do to reduce it.

 Time management is important for any productive person, but for the first 90 days of recovery, time management can keep your life streamlined and not let stress get overwhelming.
 When you start to get stressed, time management allows you to let go of unneeded duties and chores so you can focus on treatment and staying sober.

 Every day stressors add up, and when you keep all that tension inside, it tends to bottle up, increasing your stress even more.
 Instead of keeping it all to yourself, share your feelings, thoughts, and troubles with family, friends, your therapist, sponsor, or even open up during a 12 step meeting.